knpuniversity/stripe/knpu/ep1-charging/centralize-stripe-code.md

 just makes a lot more sense when you read it!

 Double-check to make sure it works.
 Add something to your cart.
 Annnd check-out using our fake information.
 Yes!
 No error!
-The system still works and this `StripeClient` class is really, really sweet.
+The system still works and this `StripeClient` class is looking really, really sweet.